Vermont’s Universal Recycling Law (Act 148)

 The Town of Brattleboro offers FREE curbside pickup of food scraps and non-recycable paper and carboard along with your trash and reycling.

-Curbside Compost carts and kitchen pails are available at the Windham Solid Waste Management District administration offices.
-Hours are Monday - Friday 9:00 a.m. - 3:00 p.m.
-If you are unable to visit our office during normal business hours, please call the office.
+21-gallon curbside compost carts (for households with 5 or more persons) and kitchen pails are available at the Windham Solid Waste Management District administration offices and may be picked up Monday - Friday 9:00 a.m. - 3:00 p.m.
+If you are unable to visit our office during normal business hours, please call the office at (802) 257-0272.
+The Town of Brattleboro will be ordering more 13-gallon carts which will be available in the spring.

 For more information on Brattleboro's Curbside Compost Program, please visit the Town's Trash, Recycling and Compost webpage.